top of page

 Once you’ve set up GA4, the first place you will see data begin to appear is the realtime overview (Reports > Realtime).
 Google warns that it may take some time for data collection to start, but more than likely, it will happen almost straight away.

-The Google Analytics 4 realtime overview showing users on site in the last 30 minutes
+The Google Analytics 4 realtime overview showing users on site in the last five and 30 minutes

 If data is showing up in your realtime report, you can be confident your setup is working.
 But it could still take up to 24–48 hours for data to appear in the standard reports.